Ecology Group Volunteers

 Where will activities take place?

-Activities are taking place all over Kent, and full details will be available on our programme of activities.
+Activities are taking place all over Kent.
+The survey programme for 2020 will be available soon.